Why You Shouldn't Look At Your Phone When You Poop

 Remember when news shows would swab pay phones and doorknobs to test them for germs and scare you into becoming a hypochondriac?

 Well, your phone likely carries more germs than a toilet.
 When was the last time you disinfected it?
 Never?
 Cool.
 In the bathroom your phone can pick up all sorts of nasty germs, including E. coli and actual fecal matter.

 Doctor DUDES recommend not even taking your phone into the bathroom, lest you expose it to fecal contamination.
 If you can’t resist, keep it in your pocket and don’t pull it out until you wash your hands, especially after a deuce.

 There’s yet another good reason to keep your phone holstered until you’re off the throne.
 According to one study, 19 percent of people have dropped their phone in the toilet before—no bueno.

 All this might be disappointing to hear for those of us who enjoy our phone time on the toilet.
 But here’s the thing—we’re all addicted to our phones.
 Think of your toilet time as an opportunity to not only clear your colon, but also your head.
 Unplugging for 10-15 minutes everyday can be useful in developing the self-control to check your phone less throughout the day.

-So instead of putting your phone in your pocket before you hit the throne, bring a DUDE wipe—you’ll leave the bathroom with your third hole and mind feeling fresher than ever.
+So instead of bringing your iPhone to the throne, bring a DUDE wipe—you’ll leave the bathroom with your third hole and mind feeling fresher than ever.